jeremyikwuje/promise-wallet/README.md

+***This project is still under development and not yet recommended for production.
+Use it with caution!***

 ## Promise Wallet
-Promise a self hosted bitcoin wallet for sending and recieving bitcoins.
+Promise is a self hosted bitcoin wallet for sending and recieving bitcoins.
 If you want to build a custodial bitcoin wallet for sending and recieving bitcoin, you can fork this code and self host.

 ## 🎨 Features
 1. Account creation (name and email)